-expr is evaluated to v. v must be a tactic value. v is normally applied, except that it is interrupted after num seconds if it is still running.
+expr is evaluated to v which must be a tactic value.
+The tactic value v is applied normally, except that it is interrupted after num seconds if it is still running.
 In this case the outcome is a failure.

 Warning: For the moment, timeout is based on elapsed time in seconds, which is very machine-dependent: a script that works on a quick machine may fail on a slow one.
 The converse is even possible if you combine a timeout with some other tacticals.
 This tactical is hence proposed only for convenience during debug or other development phases, we strongly advise you to not leave any timeout in final scripts.
 Note also that this tactical isn't available on the native Windows port of Coq.